Northeast California Rock Climbing

 Split by Interstate 5, the Shasta Cascade is easy to get to from the Northwest or Central California.
 Once you leave I-5 your adventure begins as most of the climbing destinations are reached by winding 2 lane highways and/or multi-hour to multi-day approaches.
 Without major population centers in the region, many of the areas see little traffic.
 Although some of the crags offer sport climbing on world class limestone and rhyolite, many of the areas such as the Trinity Alps and Castle Crags have a long history of traditional adventure climbing and a minimum impact, wilderness ethic prevails.
 When visiting the gems of the Shasta Cascade, please do your best to leave it as wild as you found it!

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shasta Cascade:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Northeast California:

 The view out my tent door on Mt.
 Shasta's Hotlum/B...